jbaccam/Appointment-Booking-API/README.md

 # Appointment-Booking-API
-API for appointment booking with user authentication, built using Flask and SQLAlchemy.
+An appointment booking API built using Flask, SQLAlchemy, and Python.
+It provides endpoints for creating, reading, updating, and deleting appointments, along with user authentication and data validation features.